PurrNet/PurrDocs/tools/purrchat-ai-copilot/README.md

 ## Ready-to-ask prompts

-* “Explain server authority vs client authority in PurrNet.
-Which should I use for \[my mechanic], and why?”
+* "Explain server authority vs client authority in PurrNet.
+Which should I use for \[my mechanic], and why?"
-* “Create a minimal client-side prediction controller for \[movement], with Simulate() logic and UpdateView() visuals.”
+* "Create a minimal client-side prediction controller for \[movement], with Simulate() logic and UpdateView() visuals."
-* “Owned player is smooth; non-owned players jitter.
-Show me the correct view/interpolation setup and where I likely went wrong.”
+* "Owned player is smooth; non-owned players jitter.
+Show me the correct view/interpolation setup and where I likely went wrong."
-* “Observed players rollback when I use prediction.
-Audit my state vs view responsibilities and fix the rollback cause.”
+* "Observed players rollback when I use prediction.
+Audit my state vs view responsibilities and fix the rollback cause."
-* “What belongs in my predicted state for a melee combo system?
-What must stay out (and where do I put it)?”
+* "What belongs in my predicted state for a melee combo system?
+What must stay out (and where do I put it)?"
-* “How do I build a lobby with the Lobby System and then move players into a game scene?”
+* "How do I build a lobby with the Lobby System and then move players into a game scene?"
-* “Why is my async RPC not returning on the client?
-Show the correct async RPC pattern with return values.”
+* "Why is my async RPC not returning on the client?
+Show the correct async RPC pattern with return values."

 ***